ConnectedSystems/Streamfall.jl/docs/src/simple_showcase.md

-# A simple showcase of a hydrological system
+# A simple example

-Here we showcase a two-node network representing inflows into a dam and the dam itself.

-The Lower Campaspe catchment - a small semi-arid basin in North-Central Victoria, Australia - is used for the example.
+In this example we showcase a two-node network to represent water levels at Lake Eppalock, a dam in the Lower Campaspe catchment located in North-Central Victoria, Australia.

+The map below shows Lake Eppalock, along with relevant gauge locations/data (click the brown dots on the map to see further gauge details).

+This example uses the setup as detailed in [Calibration setup](@ref).

 ```@raw html
 <iframe style="width: 720px; height: 600px; border: none;" src="https://nationalmap.gov.au/#share=s-dIbct7mdo25m7ZK2EVr7Koi4cMp" allowFullScreen mozAllowFullScreen webkitAllowFullScreen></iframe>
 ```

-In this example, we are focused on representing dam levels.

-This example uses the setup as detailed in [Calibration setup](@ref)

 ```julia
 @info "Running example stream..."